McGovern Medical School: History

 In 1968, the University of Texas Board of Regents signed an affiliation agreement with Hermann Hospital for the hospital to become the primary teaching facility for the proposed University of Texas Medical School at Houston.
 In 1969, the University of Texas Medical School at Houston was simultaneously authorized with the Texas Tech University School of Medicine by the Texas Legislature to address the projected state and national shortages of physicians.

-In 1972, the school joins the newly formed University of Texas Health Science Center at Houston.
+In 1972, the school joined the newly formed University of Texas Health Science Center at Houston.

+Renaming

 In 2010, the University of Texas System Board of Regents approves a dba for the University of Texas Health Science Center to operate under the name UTHealth.
 This results in the renaming of the UT Medical School at Houston to the UTHealth Medical School.

 In 2015, the school received a $75 million donation from the John P. McGovern Foundation, the largest donation in the university's history.
 In honor of the gift, the UTHealth Medical School was renamed the John P. and Katherine G. McGovern Medical School.

-Teaching Facilities

-McGovern Medical School provides faculty, residents, and students for Memorial Hermann-Texas Medical Center and Lyndon Baines Johnson General Hospital.
-The clinical practice of the school is UT Physicians, one of the nation's largest multi-specialty medical practices.
+Location

+The Texas Medical Center is a dense agglomeration of hospitals, schools, and ancillary businesses clustered on a triangular piece of land bordered by Rice University and the neighborhood of Southampton to the west, Brays Bayou to the south and east, and Hermann Park to the north.
+With over 120,000 employees, the TMC is the largest medical complex in the world.
+The Texas Medical Center Corporation has compared its dense cityscape to the Chicago Loop and Lower Manhattan.